 All decisions shall be made by a simple majority of those voting, unless otherwise expressly provided.

-Voting for elective office shall be administered by the Executive Director of the PA-USATF in a manner prescribed by the By-Laws of the Pacific Association and these operating procedures and will occur before the Annual Meeting by electronic means, (e.g. E-Mail) or regular mail.
+Voting for elective office shall be administered by the Executive Director of the PA-USATF in a manner prescribed by the By-Laws of the Pacific Association and these operating procedures and will occur before June 1 by electronic means, (e.g. E-Mail) or regular mail.

-The PA-USATF Executive Director shall prepare and distribute at least twenty-one (21) days before the election meeting, in a manner determined to insure voting accuracy, the voting ballot for PAOC Officers and other elected positions using the updated active membership list as of June 30 of that year prepared and furnished by the certification chair.
+The PA-USATF Executive Director shall prepare and distribute at least thirty (30) days before the ballot countingmeeting, in a manner determined to insure voting accuracy, the voting ballot for PAOC Officers and other elected positions using the updated active membership list as of February 1 of that year prepared and furnished by the Certification Chair.

-(A) Voting shall be by electronic or written ballot of active members as of June 30 of the year of the election meeting, as determined by the Certification Chair of the committee, and returned as directed in the distribution.
-The certification chairman will indicate which members will receive ballots by regular mail and which members will receive ballots by electronic mail.
+(A) Voting shall be by electronic or written ballot of active members as of February 1 of the year of the ballot counting meeting, as determined by the Certification Chair of the committee, and returned as directed in the distribution.
+The Certification Chair will indicate which members will receive ballots by regular mail and which members will receive ballots by electronic mail.